 This certificate program is designed to help working professionals with technical background who do not want to pursue a full master's degree yet want to acquire data mining or predictive analytics skills by taking a series of courses online.
 Working professionals admitted in this program can complete coursework in 12-24 months by taking courses online.
 Those enrolled in the graduate certificate in business data mining may be able transfer the credit hours to the MS in Business Analytics if they choose to apply for admission into the MS degree at a later date.
-Along with the graduate certificate in business data mining, students in this program may also receive all of the following three certificates (depending on courses taken, credentials achieved, etc.): SAS and OSU Data Mining Certificate (core level), SAS and OSU Predictive Analytics Certificate (advanced level) and SAS and OSU Marketing Data Science Certificate (expert level).
+Along with the graduate certificate in business data mining, students in this program may also receive all of the following three certificates (depending on courses taken, credentials achieved, etc.): SAS and OSU Data Mining Certificate (core level), SAS and OSU Marketing Data Science Certificate (expert level).

-More details about this program (including procedure and admission requirements) are on the website: https://osuonline.okstate.edu/programs/certificates/business-analytics-data-science.html.
+More details about this program (including procedure and admission requirements) are on the website: http://watson.okstate.edu/ datamining/.